Arvind Kejriwal seeks time from Mallikarjun Kharge, Rahul Gandhi amid tussle with Centre over ordinance issue

 Also Read | Ordinance on control of services in Delhi means Modi govt doesn't believe in Supreme Court: Kejriwal

-Kejriwal met Bihar Chief Minister Nitish Kumar (JD(U)) and his deputy Tejashwi Yadav (RJD) on Sunday, West Bengal Chief Minister Mamata Banerjee (Trinamool Congress) on Tuesday, Shiv Sena (UBT) chief Uddhav Thackeray on Wednesday and NCP supremo Sharad Pawar on Thursday against the ordinance to negate Supreme Court verdict that gave the Delhi government the control over bureaucrats.
+Kejriwal has so far met Bihar Chief Minister Nitish Kumar (JD-U) and his deputy Tejashwi Yadav (RJD) on Sunday, West Bengal Chief Minister Mamata Banerjee (Trinamool Congress) on Tuesday, Shiv Sena (UBT) chief Uddhav Thackeray on Wednesday and NCP supremo Sharad Pawar on Thursday against the ordinance to negate Supreme Court verdict that gave Delhi government the control over bureaucrats.

-Congress has so far not announced its support for the fight against the ordinance, saying it will first consult with its state units and other like-minded parties, basically due to a push back by Delhi and Punjab units which are at loggerheads with the AAP.
+Congress has so far not announced support for the fight against the ordinance, saying it will first consult with its state units and other like-minded parties, basically due to a pushback by Delhi and Punjab units which are at loggerheads with the AAP.

-On May 22, Congress General Secretary (Organisation) KC Venugopal tweeted, "The Congress Party has not taken any decision on the issue of the Ordinance brought against the SC judgement on the powers of the Government of NCT of Delhi with respect to appointment of officers.
+On May 22, Congress General Secretary (Organisation) K C Venugopal tweeted, "The Congress Party has not taken any decision on the issue of the Ordinance brought against the SC judgement on the powers of the Government of NCT of Delhi with respect to the appointment of officers.
 It will consult its state units and other like-minded parties on the same."

 "The (Congress) party believes in the Rule of Law and at the same time does not condone unnecessary confrontation, political witch-hunt and campaigns based on lies against political opponents by any political party," he had said.